 To compensate, utilities in various jurisdictions have attempted to build into regulations the ability to interrupt the "dispatch" of energy from a customer's DG, or to discourage 3rd party products, such as the practice of 3rd party leasing of rooftop solar.
 Also, regulators are beginning to see the need for distinction between types of DER with respect to the relative values/costs each may have on the system.
-Those resources that are non-dispatchable offer fewer benefits and efficiencies to the grid.
-For-exampleAdditionally, solar PV panels that are westward-oriented may be more valuable to a utility system that peaks in the late afternoon than panels with a south orientation.
+For example, solar PV panels that are westward-oriented may be more valuable to a utility system that peaks in the late afternoon than panels with a south orientation.